gpbenton/engMQTTClient/README.md

 | ValveState | "0", "1" or "2" (ascii) | 0=Set Valve Open 1=Closed 2=Normal Operation
 | PowerMode  | "0", "1" | 0=Low Power Mode off 1=On
 | ReportingInterval | 300-3600 (ascii) | Set the Reporting Interval (not tested)

+As of the merge of issue 11, repeat commands that are issued for the same sensorId, will be replaced in the queue rather than added to it.
+So, for example, issueing a Temperature command of 18 and then 20 for the same sensor will result in only the 20 being sent to the trv.

 * MIH0013 (eTRV) reports
 Reports are received on Topic /energenie/eTRV/Report/_Report_/sensorId